Teaching Social Skills in Homeschool

 Social Skills Role Play

-A favorite tool of mine, role play is invaluable and unbeatable when it comes to teaching social skills in our homeschool.
-Creating hypothetical scenarios and working through appropriate responses is real, practical practice that prepares your child for a number of situations.
+A favorite tool of mine, role play, is invaluable and unbeatable when it comes to teaching social skills in our homeschool.
+Creating hypothetical scenarios and working through appropriate responses is a real, practical practice that prepares your child for a number of situations.

 Utilizing social stories is also incredibly helpful, essentially helping your child come up with a plan beforehand so that when they’re faced with uncomfortable or untested situations, they’ve got, in essence, a script to rely upon.
 We even go so far as to practice general ice-breaker questions and go over the various options and responses for small talk.